 Longines Brand Ambassadors

-Because Longines is known for its participation in sports events, it has many brand ambassadors who are athletes: gymnast Giulia Steingruber, Swiss horse rider Jane Richard, alpine skier Mikaela Shiffrin, and tennis player Andre Agassi.
+Because Longines is known for its participation in sports events.
+It has many brand ambassadors who are athletes: gymnast Giulia Steingruber, Swiss horse rider Jane Richard, alpine skier Mikaela Shiffrin, and tennis player Andre Agassi.

 The brand has celebrity partners as well.
-Some of the most prominent ones include Audrey Hepburn, Humphrey Bogart, Harry Connick Jr., Kate Winslet, Simon Baker, and Aishwarya Rai Bachchan.
+Some of the most prominent include Audrey Hepburn, Humphrey Bogart, Harry Connick Jr., Kate Winslet, Simon Baker, and Aishwarya Rai Bachchan.

 To get to know some of these ambassadors, visit this page.

 Longines watches are known for elegance, and the brand is backed by its long Swiss watchmaking heritage.
 Many watch enthusiasts would consider Longines an entry-level luxury brand.

 As part of the Swatch Watch Group, the brand is positioned below Omega but a tier above Hamilton, Certina or Mido.

 Many watch buyers would rank Longines above Tag Heuer for an entry-level luxury watch – even though Tag is probably a more recognized name to the general public due to their marketing efforts.